ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 ---
-title: Maze generation with Kruskal's algorithm
+title: Maze Generation with Kruskal's Algorithm
 tags: algorithms, prims, fun
 description: A quick look at how Kruskal's algorithm can be used to generate a perfect maze
 ---

-# Maze generation with Kruskal's algorithm
+# Maze Generation with Kruskal's Algorithm
 A quick look at how [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) can be used to generate a perfect maze.

 <div class="center">